mcgaritydotme/shortcuts/README.md

 ![Screenshot of Create GTD Weekly Review results](things_3/Create%20GTD%20Weekly%20Review%20Results.jpg)

+### Get Things 3 Project URL

+For a selected project, returns a callback URL that can be used to navigate directly to the project.
+Useful for generating a URL to store in note-taking systems like Craft, Notion, Bear, etc.

 ### Someday Projects Hygiene

 For each Project with Start = Someday, loops thru child to-dos to set their Start = Someday as well